 - 1. Air Traffic Control (ATC) "software" application "programs" designed to be hosted on general purpose computers located at Air Traffic Control centres and capable of accepting radar target data from more than four primary radars; - 2.
-"Software" for the design or "production" of radomes and having all of the following: - a.
-Specially designed to protect the "electronically steerable phased array antennae" specified by 1-6.A.8.e.; and - b.
+"Software" for the design or "production" of radomes having all of the following: - a.
+Specially designed to protect the electronically scanned array antennae specified by 1-6.A.8.e.; and - b.
 Resulting in an antenna pattern having an 'average side lobe level' more than 40 dB below the peak of the main beam level.